malindarathnayake/DigitalFoundations/index.md

 ## About Digital Foundations

 Digital Foundations is committed to making technology education accessible and engaging.
 Our courses combine theoretical knowledge with practical applications to ensure a comprehensive learning experience.

+The Digital Foundations courses are supported and hosted by the hopeforkids.org organization.

+The course is conducted by Malinda Rathnayake.